-Notable achievements by the City of Mitcham include:
+A summary of notable achievements by the City of Mitcham include:

-- Installation of 45 KW of solar photovoltaics on its buildings
+- Installation of 127 KW of solar photovoltaics on its buildings

-- Energy audits of high energy use City of Mitcham sites
+- Energy audits of high energy use City of Mitcham sites.

 - Ongoing maintenance of a corporate greenhouse gas inventory

 - A linkage to 60% renewable energy will be sourced from Lake Bonney wind farm for large sites and for 12 and 24 hour street lighting under a local government contract between Jan 2020 and Dec 2022.